That Martins Bank has Branches

 simple message that help is at hand, and that what little money these people

 have is also SAFE.
-By March 1969, adverts such as the mid sixties campaigns
+By March 1969, adverts such as the mid-sixties campaigns

-‘Counting Up’ and ‘Money for leisure, too’ have given way to the slightly bolder
+‘Counting Up’ and ‘Money for leisure, too’ have given way to the slightly

-customer.
-Such control is however about to change hands forever, as at the
+the customer.
+Such control is however about to change hands forever, as at

-complete…
+almost complete…

 Image © Barclays